szait/dvs-sandbox/README.md

 Add service aliases to /etc/hosts and map to 127.0.0.1
 - `127.0.0.1 localhost docker kafka schema-registry zookeeper`

-### Clone dp-composer and initialize
+### Clone dvs-sandbox and initialize

-Clone dp-composer and initialize using the following commands (git pull them if you already have them):
+Clone dvs-sandbox and initialize using the following commands (git pull them if you already have them):

 ```
 cd ~/repos
 git clone git@github.com:ps-dev/dvs-sandbox.git
 ```

-*Note: In this example, we place dp-composer somewhere below the User's home directory.
+*Note: In this example, we place dvs-sandbox somewhere below the User's home directory.
 This is required on Windows.
 For other platforms, you may place the repo anywhere.*